Br1ckmaster/portfolio/pages/catburglar.md

 <body>
 <div class="Cat Burglar">
 <h2>Cat Burglar!</h2>
-<p>Cat Burglar is a stealth game, where the player must sneak around a house at night and search through the resident’s belongings looking for valuable items to steal.<br>
+<p>Cat Burglar is a stealth game, where the player must sneak around a house at night & search through the resident’s belongings looking for valuable items to steal.<br>
 <br>
 This was the first game I worked on in a team.
-I really enjoyed creating Cat Burglar because we hit all of our goals, and the end product is fantastic.
+I really enjoyed creating Cat Burglar because we hit all of our goals, & the end product is fantastic.
 It took approximately 2 months to create Cat Burglar.<br></p>
 <p>The other developers of Cat Burglar are: <br>

 <ul>